Same-sex marriage in Greece: Introduction for opposite-sex couples

-Extension of cohabitation agreements to same-sex couples
+Extension to same-sex couples

+Discussions in 2009–2014

-Before the October 2009 legislative election, the Panhellenic Socialist Movement (PASOK) announced its support for same-sex registered partnerships in a reply to a questionnaire sent by the gay rights group OLKE.
-PASOK ended up winning the election.
+Before the October 2009 legislative election, the Panhellenic Socialist Movement announced its support for same-sex registered partnerships in a reply to a questionnaire sent by the Lesbian & Gay Community of Greece (OLKE; Ομοφυλοφιλική Λεσβιακή Κοινότητα Ελλάδας, Omofylofilikí Lesviakí Koinótita Elládas), an LGBT rights organization.
+PASOK won a majority of seats in Parliament in that election.
 On 17 September 2010, Minister of Justice Haris Kastanidis announced that a special committee had been formed to prepare a registered partnership law that would include both same-sex and different-sex couples.
 The committee was constituted on 29 July 2010 and, according to its members, its work was to make proposals regarding the modernization of family law.
 It discussed matters regarding heterosexual couples until the end of 2010, and matters regarding same-sex couples from January 2011 onwards.
-On 19 August 2011, a government official announced that legislation recognizing same-sex relationships would be introduced soon.
+On 19 August 2011, a government official announced that legislation recognizing same-sex relationships would be introduced "soon".
 In February 2013, Minister of Justice Antonis Roupakiotis said that the government was considering amending the cohabitation agreement law to include same-sex couples.

-On 8 February 2011, the European Court of Human Rights (ECHR) decided to merge and accept two cases from four couples regarding a breach of article 8 (respect of private and family life), article 14 (freedom from discrimination) and article 13 (effective remedy) of the European Convention on Human Rights.
-The cases were brought to the ECHR as a result of the Greek state introducing cohabitation agreement legislation that specifically and expressly excluded same-sex couples.
+On 8 February 2011, the European Court of Human Rights (ECHR) decided to merge and accept two cases from four couples regarding a breach of Article 8 (respect of private and family life), Article 14 (freedom from discrimination) and Article 13 (effective remedy) of the European Convention on Human Rights.
+The cases were brought to the ECHR as a result of the government introducing cohabitation agreement legislation that specifically and expressly excluded same-sex couples.
 On 7 November 2013, the ECHR ruled in Vallianatos and Others v.
-Greece that excluding same-sex couples from cohabitation agreements is discriminatory.
+Greece that excluding same-sex couples from cohabitation agreements was discriminatory.
 On 12 November, PASOK announced its intention to introduce a bill extending the cohabitation agreement law to same-sex couples.

-In November 2014, it was announced that many major changes to Greek family law would be considered, the most prominent being the extension of cohabitation agreements to same-sex couples.
+In November 2014, it was announced that many major changes to Greek family law would be considered, including the extension of cohabitation agreements to same-sex couples.
 It was also reported that the Ministry of Justice was not considering same-sex marriage.
+Parliament was dissolved in December 2014 following the government's failure to elect Stavros Dimas as president of Greece.
+Snap elections were called for January 2015, delaying the discussion to the following year.